Amateur Radio Is On

 • Mobile client app: Apps are available for Apple and Android devices.

-Once you flash the example firmware onto your devices, they will start broadcasting their presence and listening for peers.
-It is important at this point to configure your device to get it on the unlicensed ISM portion of the 33cm band.
-First, you’ll want to set it to 910.525MHz, then make sure bandwidth is set to 250khz, spreading factor is 10, and coding rate is 5.
+After flashing your hardware for MeshCore, it is important at this point to configure your device to get it on the unlicensed ISM portion of the 33cm band.
+First, you’ll want to set it to 910.525MHz, then make sure bandwidth is set to 62.5khz, spreading factor is 7, and coding rate is 5.
 That’s a complete recipe for spread spectrum.

 For room servers, my sources recommend an nRF based product like a RAK or Heltec T114.
 The T114 makes a good repeater or room server as it can be built out without a screen.